A

 Socialization

 Expose your puppies to people, places, dogs, cats, and other animals.
 This bulldog leans more towards solitude.
-But it remains important you get them used to strangers, family, playmates, and other animals that are a part of your lifestyle.
+But it remains important that you get them used to strangers, family, playmates, and other animals that are a part of your lifestyle.
 Otherwise, you’ll find them turning into the grumpy dog their faces hint at.

 Exercise